-You can set the width and height of the Figure in inches (calculated with 100 DPI) with constructor keywords, and (read-only) access them via my properties of the same names.
-Or set my figSize attribute (in a subclass or with that constructor keyword) to a 2-sequence with figure width and height in inches.
+You can set the width and height of the Figure with constructor keywords, and (read-only) access them via my properties of the same names.
+Or set my figSize attribute (in a subclass or with that constructor keyword) to a 2-sequence with figure width and height.
 The default width and height is just shy of the entire monitor size.

 Use the "Agg" backend by supplying the constructor keyword useAgg.
 This works better for plotting to an image file, and is selected automatically if you supply a filePath to the constructor.
 Be aware that, once selected, that backend will be used for all instances of me.
 If you're using the "Agg" backend, you should specify it the first time an instance is constructed.